ryuichiueda/slides_marp/advanced_vision/lesson7e.md

 ### How to use BERT (continued)

 - Extractive summarization
     - Extracting important parts from a sentence and summarizing them
     - Example configuration [[Liu2019]](https://aclanthology.org/D19-1387.pdf): Add an encoder on top of BERT, and output a binary value indicating whether to output the sentence in the class token at the beginning of each sentence.
 - Abstractive summarization
     - Properly rewriting and summarizing
-- It seems possible, but we're still investigating.
+    - It seems possible, but I'm still investigating.

 ---
 ## GPT (Generative Pre-trained Transformer)